accateo/usbNetworkManager/README.md

 # usbNetworkManager
-Application for usb drive in NodeJS to update network data in Debian distro
+Application in NodeJS to update network data in Debian distro

+## HOW TO INSTALL

+Run sh file:

+./install.sh